Polycystic Ovary Syndrome (PCOS)

 PCOS at a glance:

-- Polycystic Ovarian Syndrome (PCOS) is a hormonal disorder that affects about seven percent of the population.
+- Polycystic Ovary Syndrome (PCOS) is a hormonal disorder that affects about seven percent of the population.

 - Women with PCOS rarely ovulate and conceive without reproductive assistance, and may experience increased hair growth/loss and acne.